Do you think Dubai is all about luxury hotels, towering skyscrapers, and extravagant shopping malls?

 For one, you can see the Anchor Barge, which sunk in 1998.
 Further from the shore is Fujairah, where you can spot black-tipped reef sharks, moral eels, and parrotfish.

 Some say that any trip to Dubai wouldn’t be complete with an off-road adventure.
-You’ve probably seen tourists in a 4×4 ride, gripping tightly as expert drivers skid down steep sands at incredible speeds and uncanny angles.
+You’ve probably seen tourists in a 4×4 ride, or quad biking Dubai, gripping tightly as expert drivers skid down steep sands at incredible speeds and uncanny angles.

 You can even sit behind the wheel of a 4×4 and have a go at it yourself if you wish!